bcgov/public-cloud-techdocs/README.md

 # Deploy locally
 To deploy locally you need to have Node.js installed.
 If you don't have it installed, you can download it from [here](https://nodejs.org/en/download/).
 You will also need to have Docker installed.
 If you don't have it installed, you can download it from [here](https://www.docker.com/products/docker-desktop).

-After you have Node.js and Docker installed, you can run the following commands to deploy the documentation locally: `npx @techdocs/cli serve`.
+After you have Node.js and Docker installed, you can follow these instructions to [preview content locally](https://github.com/bcgov/devhub-techdocs-publish/blob/main/docs/index.md#how-to-use-the-docker-image-to-preview-content-locally).
 A browser should open with an un-themed, but formatted version of the documentation.
 This closely resembles what will be visible on the end product.